icelandico/geodev_site/src/lib/content/blog/pagination-component-in-angular.md

 ---
-templateKey: blog-post
-title: Pagination component in Angular
+category: Angular
+date: 2021-04-02 21:34:47.061000+00:00
+description: Learn how to create a reusable pagination component in Angular.
+This tutorial guides you through building your own tool instead of relying on large npm packages.
+Explore the live demo and GitHub repository for hands-on experience.
 slug: Pagination component in Angular
-date: 2021-04-02T21:34:47.061Z
-category: Angular
 tag:
 - angular
 - components
+templateKey: blog-post
+title: Pagination component in Angular
 ---

 Pagination is essential when it comes to displaying a lot of data.
 Usually, we prefer to divide our content into smaller parts instead of showing for example a long list of entries.
 There's a lot of libraries that offer fully featured components that are ready to use.
 I prefer to build my own tools.
 Mostly because I don't want to load a whole npm package if I need just a few (or one) elements from it.
 In this tutorial, I'd like to show how to implement a reusable pagination component using Angular.